 Business is people first.
-Take care of employees then customer's profits will follow.
+Take care of employees, then customer's profits will follow.

 The store is set up for efficiency but is welcoming in appearance.
-Warm and inviting not cold and clinical.
+Warm and inviting, not cold and clinical.

-Collect data for the purposes of improving customer experience.
+Collect data to improve customer experience.

 Getting people to the store is the top priority.

 Weekly advertised sales.
 Collect data on which advertised items are more likely to bring people into the store.

 Create daily advertised in-store specials that which not advertised.
 Collect data on what types of items bring customers into the store to check the daily special.

 Pricing is a combination of low price and premium price.
 The Walmart way.